 Another way that the University helps prevent or reduce the release of pollutants to stormwater is through employee training.
-All training presentations are updated regularly and incorporate specific language for both sediment and bacteria with respect to stormwater pollution.
+All training presentations are updated regularly and incorporate specific language for sediment with respect to stormwater pollution.
 In addition, other environmentally related topics are covered in order to minimize impacts to stormwater from UVA operations.
-Customized presentations are made to all of the operations staff at the University and the associated auxiliary departments whose job responsibilities may have the potential to impact stormwater (Appendix E).
+Customized presentations are made to all of the operations staff at the University and the associated auxiliary departments whose job responsibilities may have the potential to impact stormwater (Appendix D).